Stowaway

 A stowaway or clandestine traveller is a person who secretly boards a vehicle, such as a ship, an aircraft, a train, cargo truck or bus.

 Sometimes, the purpose is to get from one place to another without paying for transportation.
 In other cases, the goal is to enter another country without first obtaining a travel visa or other permission.
 Stowaways differ from people smuggling in that the stowaway needs to avoid detection by the truck driver, ship crew, and others responsible for the safe and secure operation of the transportation service.

 Thousands of stowaways have travelled by sea or land over the last several centuries.
-A much smaller number of people have attempted to stowaway on aircraft.
+A much smaller number of people have attempted to stow away on aircraft.
 Many stowaways have died during the attempt, especially in cases of train surfing and wheel-well stowaway flights.

 Origin

 The word takes its origin with the expression stow away.
 This stow away expression is old and was used for things (such as food), such usage is seen for instance in the 1689 book A New Voyage Round the World, Volume 1 or 1637 Journals of the House of Lords, Volume 11.

 The word was also used (later) for people.
 This gave names such as stow-aways, when the correct current name in modern English language is stowaway.
 Depending on the circumstances, people were stowed away in order to hide themselves, or to be transported as slaves.
 The concept of people hiding is not so recent; it was yet forbidden (and so known) in 1748 by king of Spain, under the polizón denomination.